KirzeHQ/pkasm/README.md

 Designed to be lightweight and fast, while being easy to use.
 It is a work in progress and is not yet complete.

+> [!IMPORTANT]
+> This is a work in progress and is not yet complete.
+> I work on this in my free time but not as a primary focus.
+> Any contributions are welcome and appreciated.

 ## Features (Also kind of Roadmap)

 - [ ] Package Manager